Category: Psalm 22

 I totally get David here.

-After all, I teach middle school–the Bulls of Bashan are coming for me in about two weeks.
+After all, I teach middle school–the Bulls of Bashan come for me daily.

 You could read this Psalm and think, “Well, no matter how bad things get for me, David had it worse!”
 And, that may be true, but I don’t think that’s the direction we’re supposed to go here.
 That way lies comparison and spiritual one-upsmanship.
 No bueno.